VisualComputingProject2IMV10/Streamline-visualization-tool/README.md

 - ImGui (included in repo)

 ## Build Instructions
-1. Ensure all dependencies are installed
+1. Ensure all dependencies are installed.
-2. Use CMake to compile and run the code
+2. Use CMake to compile and run the code.

+### Installing dependencies Visual Studio on windows
+When using visual studio and windows one can install the dependencies by using vcpkg.
+A usage tutorial by microsoft is given [here](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started-vs?pivots=shell-powershell).

 ## Potential Improvements
-- Add more advanced filtering techniques
+- Add more advanced filtering techniques.
-- Implement tensor field visualization
+- Implement tensor field visualization.
-- Optimize performance for large datasets so that parameters can be adjusted in real time
+- Optimize performance for large datasets so that parameters can be adjusted in real time.
+- Three axis view with seeding at the intersection of the planes.
+- Volume rendering with orbit camera to better see streamlines.